ZeekyBlast/ZeekyBlast/README.md

 ### Hi there 👋
 I am zeeky I do discord bot and other projects

-Feel free to contact me at: Zeeky#2773
+Feel free to contact me at: zeekyblast

 I'm currently working on a discord bot for games and info on them